Digital Library for Dutch Literature: Basic library: 1,000 key texts

 The DBNL provides the Basic Library of Dutch Literature, containing 1,000 works of fundamental importance to Dutch and Flemish cultural history.
 The chairperson of the committee that selected the 1,000 key texts was Paul Schnabel.
 Nevertheless, some classic texts of Dutch literature, like Gerard Reve's 1947 novel The Evenings (Dutch: De avonden) and Willem Frederik Hermans' 1966 novel Beyond Sleep (Dutch: Nooit meer slapen) are absent for copyright reasons.

-Reliability

-Questions have been raised as to the reliability of the information contained in this database by both authors and testators alike.
-The DBNL lacks a confirmation procedure as well as a complaints procedure.